 A.8.2.1.4.
-SPN23: Calibration shall also include a check, against the requirements in paragraph A.8.1.3.4.8., on the PNC’s detection efficiency with particles of 23 nm electrical mobility diameter.
-A check of the counting efficiency with 41 nm particles is not required.
+SPN23: Calibration shall also include a check, against the requirements in paragraph A.8.1.3.4.8., on the PNC’s counting efficiency with particles of 23 nm electrical mobility diameter.
+A check of the counting efficiency with 41 nm particles is not required during periodical calibration.

 SPN10: Calibration shall also include a check, against the requirements in paragraph A.8.1.3.4.8., on the PNC’s detection efficiency with particles of 10 nm electrical mobility diameter.
-A check of the counting efficiency with 15 nm particles is not required.
+A check of the counting efficiency with 15 nm particles is not required during periodical calibration.

 A.8.2.2.
 Calibration/Validation of the volatile particle remover